Churches & Abbeys in Tunbridge Wells

 From the splendid plasterwork ceiling of King Charles the Martyr in Royal Tunbridge Wells and the beautiful collection of stained glass at All Saints' in Tudeley, to the magnificent 'Cathedral of the Weald', St Dunstan's in Cranbrook.

-Further details of other fascinating churches in Kent can be found in 'On the Wealden Churches Trail', an informative pocket guide to 13 of the most interesting churches in the area.
+Further intriguing tales, and a map, of all these thirteen fascinating churches in Kent can be found in an informative pocket guide 'On the Wealden Churches Trail', now available to download.

 Things To Do Highlights

 Located in a converted Grade A listed church by the noted architect Decimus Burton,...